 - What does “without undue delay” actually mean?
 There is no set time period for notification, but it shouldn’t be excessive.
 As a suggested guide, give notice of your address change when you have unpacked your boxes in the new home and installed your gun cabinet.

 - Notice the use of the word ‘permanent’.
-This means that you really have upped sticks, have registered to vote, pay community tax, signed up with a GP etc. A short-term move into rented accommodation while you have building work done is not a permanent move.
+This means that you really have upped sticks, registered to vote in your new location, pay community tax, signed up with a GP etc. A short-term move into rented accommodation while you have building work done is not a permanent move.
 Neither is a student who is away from the family home at college or someone who works away and only returns home on an intermittent basis.

 - The notification must be sent to the police force that issued your certificate (but don’t send in your certificate).